gheehwee/wsl2-setup/README.md

 git clone git@github.com:gheehwee/wsl2-setup.git

 #or
 git clone https://github.com/gheehwee/wsl2-setup.git
 ```

+Alternatively, use Github desktop's GUI to clone the repository.

 Some prerequisites:

 #### 6.1 An ed25519 Public Key for SSH authentication

-The script uses only ed25519 public key associated to a github account so that a script
-can easily query with a public address (no need to copy and paste keys).
-If you need a
+The script uses only ed25519 public key associated to a github account so that a script can easily query with a public address (no need to copy and paste keys).
-new ed25519 public and private key pair, run `ssh-keygen` in ubuntu wsl2 shell:
+If you need a new ed25519 public and private key pair, run `ssh-keygen` in ubuntu wsl2 shell:

 ```sh
 # Works in powershell7, wsl2 or a macOS/linux terminal